Time and daylight in Sweden

-From early May until late August, Sweden’s sun brightens the night and lengthens your sightseeing days.
+From early May until late August, lights up the night in Sweden lengthens your sightseeing days.

 Sweden is a country with big differences in daylight.
-In the far north the sun does not set at all in June and it is 24 hour darkness in January.
-However, in January in Stockholm the sun rises at 8:47am and sets at 2.55pm, and in July the sun rises at 3:40am and sets 10.02pm.
+In the far north the sun does not set at all in June and there is darkness around the clock in January.
+However, in January in Stockholm the sun rises at 8:47am and sets at 2.55pm, while July the sun rises at 3:40am and sets 10.02pm.

 Sweden conforms to Central European Time, which is one hour ahead of Greenwich Mean Time.